By Mansi Rawat

 We are only talking about HARSH criticism

-Here, I’m talking about harsh, snarky and sometimes unwelcoming comments on forums that serves no useful purpose to the receiver.
+Here, I’m talking about harsh, snarky and sometimes unwelcoming comments on forums that serve no useful purpose to the receiver.

 Especially on the internet.
 It’s weird how eagerly people judge total strangers on the Internet.

-People criticise viciously and fail to understand the fine difference between a feedback and criticism.
+People criticise viciously and fail to understand the fine difference between feedback and criticism.

 It can demotivate but shouldn’t bog you down.